iphyer/CS744_FocousIngestOpt/README.md

 * 1 : cars
 * 2 : pedestrians

-### Task1
+### Task1 : Resnet 50 classification

+Sine the Resnet 50 shares the smame 14 begining layers with Resnet 152, we change Resnet 18 in Focus to Resnet 50 for our project.

-Using ResetNet18 to build the cheap digest **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}** pair result as the benchmark result.
+Using Resnet 50 to build the cheap digest **{Frame_Number_Patch_Number.jpg, Catergory}** pair result as the benchmark result.

-### Task2
+### Task2 : Resnet 152 classification

-Using ResetNet152 to build the expensive digest **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}** pair result as the ground truth result.
+Using Resnet 152 to build the expensive digest **{Frame_Number_Patch_Number.jpg, Catergory}** pair result as the ground truth result.

-### Task3
+### Task3 : align Resnet 50 and Resnet 152 together

-Try to align some layers of ResetNet18 and ResetNet152 or ResetNet34 for simplicity to prove that two ResetNet can be assembled together to make  **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}**  pair result.
+Try to align some layers of Resnet 50 and Resnet 152 for simplicity to prove that two Resnets can be assembled together to make  **{Frame_Number_Patch_Number.jpg, Catergory}**  pair result.

-No Training of either ResetNet here.
+No Training of either Resnet here.
 We only use the pre-trained weights.
 Compare this pre-trained alignment results with the benchmark.

 ### Task4

-Fix ResetNet18 and train ResetNet152 to fine tune the expensive parts of the neural network.
+Fix Resnet 50 and train Resnet 152 to fine tune the expensive parts of the neural network.

-Using this trained ResetNet152 to generate  **{Frame number, BBoxID,{BBox x1,y1,x2,y2}, Catergory}**  pair result.
+Using this trained Resnet 152 to generate  **{Frame_Number_Patch_Number.jpg, Catergory}**  pair result.
 Compare this pre-trained alignment results with the benchmark.

 ### Task5